 Competitive teams (U13 – U18) and Development teams (U9 – U12) usually have two training sessions and one game per week.
 U8 players have two sessions per week on Mondays and Wednesdays.

 Q4.
 What are the coaches qualifications?

 All team head coaches and assistant coaches must complete the Ontario Soccer designated coaching courses according to the age of their team (FUNdamentals, Learn to Train and Soccer For Life).
-In addition, all coaches are certified in MED (Make Ethical Decisions), RiS (Respect In Sport for Activity Leaders) and Making Head Way certification.
+In addition, all coaches are certified in MED (Make Ethical Decisions), RiS (Respect In Sport for Activity Leaders) and Making Head Way (concussion awareness) certification.